Talal-xx/hello-world/README.md

 Simple program displays phrase hello world
 Hi everyone.

-I'm a new programmer and i hope to make program here.
+I'm a new programmer and i hope to make a good program here.